antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 1. Get a set of computational workflows as an input

-2. If the there sufficient textual data
+2. If the textual data is sufficiently large

    1. Make a classifier

-   2. Evaluate the classifier's measurements
+   2. Evaluate classifier's measurements

    3. If the classifier is good enough export it